CBergane/ramenaddic/README.md

 ### Frameworks Libraries And Programs Used

 * [Google Fonts](https://fonts.google.com/)
-    - Google Fonts was used to import the fonts Lato and Karla into the style.css stylesheet.
+    - Google Fonts was used to import the fonts Karla into the style.css stylesheet.
 These fonts are used throughout the site.

 * [Font Awesome](https://fontawesome.com/)
     - Font Awesome was used throughout all pages to add icons to create a better visual experience for UX purposes.

 * [VS Studio Code](https://code.visualstudio.com)
-    - Vs Studio Code was used to write the code and to commit and push content to github.
+    - Vs Studio Code was used to write the code and to commit and push content to GitHub.

 * [GitHub](https://github.com/)
      - GitHub was used to store the project after pushing.